YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_WtGxE.md

 Unauthorized use or pre‑publication disclosure without proper attribution may violate academic norms and intellectual property rights.

-*Note: All future use of both SPAGxE and WtGxE is governed by this more restrictive policy to protect the intellectual contributions of the first author.*
+*Note: All future use of both SPAGxE and WtGxE is governed by this more restrictive policy to protect the original intellectual contributions of the first author.*

 ---